springdoc/springdoc.github.io/index.md

 # **Introduction**

-springdoc-openapi Java library helps automating the generation of API documentation using spring boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on spring configurations, class structure and various annotations.
+springdoc-openapi java library helps automating the generation of API documentation using spring boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on spring configurations, class structure and various annotations.

 Automatically generates documentation in JSON/YAML and HTML format APIs.